appvia/terraform-aws-firewall/README.md

   <img src="https://github.com/appvia/terraform-aws-firewall/blob/main/docs/inspection.png?raw=true">
 </p>

-This repository manages the inspection vpc and rulesets within the AWS estate.
+This repository manages the inspection VPC and rulesets within the AWS estate.
 The inspection VPC is seated at the heart of the estate, and leverages [AWS Network Firewall](https://aws.amazon.com/network-firewall/) as a managed solution.
-It's remit is
+Its remit is:

-- To filter all traffic between networks and enviroments (i.e. production, development, ci).
+- To filter all traffic between networks and environments (i.e. production, development, ci).
 - To filter all egress traffic from the spokes to the outbound internet.
 - To provide the spokes with a central place to egress all traffic to the internet i.e. sharing NAT gateways.

+## Key Features

+- **AWS Network Firewall Integration**: Leverages AWS managed Network Firewall for stateful packet inspection
+- **Suricata Rule Support**: Supports custom Suricata rules for advanced threat detection
+- **Policy Variables**: Dynamic rule configuration using policy variables and IP sets
+- **IP Prefix Management**: Managed prefix lists for efficient IP address management
+- **External Rule Groups**: Support for AWS managed and custom external rule groups
+- **Egress Support**: Optional egress traffic routing through the inspection VPC
+- **CloudWatch Integration**: Comprehensive logging and monitoring with optional dashboard
+- **KMS Encryption**: Optional encryption for CloudWatch logs using KMS
+- **RAM Sharing**: Share firewall policies across AWS accounts and organizations
+- **VPC Reuse**: Deploy into existing VPCs or create new ones
+- **Protection Features**: Optional protection against accidental changes

 ## Rule Group Variables

-A firewall policy in AWS Network firewall comprises of one of more references stateful / stateless [rule groups](https://docs.aws.amazon.com/network-firewall/latest/developerguide/rule-groups.html).
-The difference between these two groups is similar to NACL vs security groups in AWS; where SG's have knowlegde of direction and permit established connections to return traffic without the need of an additional rule.
+A firewall policy in AWS Network Firewall comprises one or more references to stateful / stateless [rule groups](https://docs.aws.amazon.com/network-firewall/latest/developerguide/rule-groups.html).
+The difference between these two groups is similar to NACL vs security groups in AWS; where security groups have knowledge of direction and permit established connections to return traffic without the need of an additional rule.
 Note this module follows AWS recommendations, and has opted to ignore stateless rules completely, deferring purely to stateful Suricata rules.

-[Rule groups](https://docs.aws.amazon.com/network-firewall/latest/developerguide/rule-groups.html) also have the ability to source in variables containing ipsets (a collection of CIDR block) or portsets (a collection of ports).
-These be referenced within the Suricata rules themselves, providing a reusable snippet i.e.
+[Rule groups](https://docs.aws.amazon.com/network-firewall/latest/developerguide/rule-groups.html) also have the ability to source in variables containing ipsets (a collection of CIDR blocks) or portsets (a collection of ports).
+These can be referenced within the Suricata rules themselves, providing a reusable snippet i.e.

 ```shell
 (in the tfvars)